-- ultimately how it fits for each user
+- ultimately how it fits each user

 Factors You Should Consider When Before Purchasing a Hiking Backpack

-Proper fit backpacks reduce the weight strain on your body through distribution of the pack contents.
+Proper fit backpacks reduce the weight strain on your body through the distribution of the pack contents.
 Proper distribution is key to comfort and strain on the body.
-A novice hiker may not consider strap sizes, pocket locations, and sizing, however these are just a few factors when purchasing the right backpack.
+A novice hiker may not consider strap sizes, pocket locations, and sizing, however, these are just a few factors when purchasing the right backpack.

 Statement of Style

 Hiking backpacks are available in a plethora of textures and colors.
 They also come in various structures and shapes.
-You can make your selection depending on the number of pockets, horizontal, or vertical design.
+You can make your selection depending on the number of pockets, and horizontal, or vertical design.
 Hiking backpacks can have a modern appearance with a unique styling hint.

-Pack volume refers to the amount of space in the pack and measured in liters or cubic inches.
+Pack volume refers to the amount of space in the pack and is measured in liters or cubic inches.
 Your ideal size will depend on the pack’s purpose and what contents you are carrying.

-35 liter or larger packs should be used for extended hiking and backpacking trips.
-With these larger packs the internal space is larger to carry more gear, food, water, or hiking needs.
+35-liter or larger packs should be used for extended hiking and backpacking trips.
+With these larger packs, the internal space is larger to carry more gear, food, water, or hiking needs.

 The backpack you select should be coherent with the length of your torso.
 For a correct fit, the length from the pack’s hip belt to the shoulder straps’ top has to match your torso’s length.
 Full-size backpacks list the range of torso length in inches.

 Types of Pack Frame